LuminescentBulb/dishes-to-data/README.md

 ## Data Cleaning and Exploratory Data Analysis
+We will first merge the two datasets into one and clean the dataset for further analysis.
+### Cleaning

 We will first merge the two datasets based on recipe ID such that the new dataset will contain recipes the original recipe dataset as well as columns that have data about the ratings.
 In all cases of 0 ratings, we replace it with `np.nan` so the values get ignored instead of dragging the average score down and malforming the data.
 Then we will aggregate it such that each recipe will have the average rating of the recipe.
 We then dropped all the individual ratings as well as duplicate user ID's to form a dataset that had one row of unique recipe with an average rating value.